-Antisocial behavior can take many forms and includes things like:
+Antisocial behaviour can take many forms and includes things like:

 - noise nuisance